Thermal imaging finds Auckland roof leaks invisible to the naked eye. How thermal cameras locate leaks, when they work, and what they cost.

 Thermal Imaging vs Other Leak Detection Methods

-Alternatives include: moisture meters ($150–$300 inspection, more localised but less area coverage), borescope inspection ($300–$500, internal cavity inspection through small holes), water testing ($350–$600, controlled water application identifying entry points), and destructive investigation ($500–$2,000+, opening sections for direct inspection).
-Thermal imaging often combined with one or more alternatives for comprehensive leak diagnosis.
-My Homes Roofing Expert's Auckland roof inspection includes thermal imaging when leak source is unclear from visual inspection alone.
+Thermal imaging is often paired with one or more alternatives for full leak diagnosis.
+My Homes Roofing Expert's Auckland roof inspection includes thermal imaging when the leak source is unclear from visual inspection alone.

 Auckland Regional Considerations — Climate, Coast & Suburbs